cmilr/dark-room/README.md

 ## Usage

-If you'd like to poke around the code a bit you're welcome to, but you'll nee to supply your own copy of themoviedb.org's api key.
+If you'd like to poke around the code a bit you're welcome to, but you'll need to supply your own copy of themoviedb.org's api key.
 To get a key, follow the directions on their [authentication page](https://developers.themoviedb.org/3/getting-started/authentication).
+For demonstration purposes you can just provide the key as a global constant called ***apiKey***; that's what the NetworkingManager will be looking for.
+Enjoy!

 ## Contact Info:
 - Email: cary@cmillerco.com